Last updated May 18, 2019

 Have you tried out a free curation tool called Wakelet?
-It’s been gaining popularity in education this year and I can see why.
+It’s been gaining popularity in education and I can see why.

 In this post, I explain what Wakelet is and how you can get started using it in 4 easy steps.
 I’ll also share some ideas of how Wakelet could be used by teachers and students.